haltcase/trilogy/docs/api.md

 standpoint stays the same no matter which one you choose.
 You should also be able to change it at any time without any hitches.

+If `path` is exactly `':memory:'`, no file will be created and an in-memory store will be used.
+This doesn't persist any of the data.

 See ["Choosing a Backend"](/backends) for more on how these two modules may differ.